 Federal, state and local governments have provided numerous treatment and outreach programs to help military service members and veterans overcome their battles against substance abuse, Post-Traumatic Stress Disorder (PTSD) and other mental health problems.
-State law makers around the country have enacted legislation that offer active duty service members and veterans the opportunity to participate in misdemeanor diversion programs.
-Some states, like California, also, give current and former service members the chance to avoid criminal conviction and arrest records, even after pleading guilty to a felony.
+State lawmakers around the country have enacted legislation that offers active duty service members and veterans the opportunity to participate in misdemeanor diversion programs.
+Some states, like California, also, give current and former service members the chance to avoid a criminal conviction and arrest records, even after pleading guilty to a felony.
 (California Penal Code section 1170.9).

 In 2015, the California legislature passed into law California Penal Code section 1001.80, also known as the “Military Diversion Program (MDP).”
 Current service members and veterans who have committed misdemeanor crimes may be eligible to participate in the MDP if they can demonstrate that they suffer from PTSD or other mental health problems resulting from their military service.

 This article will examine how the San Diego County Superior Court has implemented the MDP and why San Diego County restricts participation in the MDP to first-time misdemeanor offenders when the law itself has no such limitation.